 Did you know New Jersey has the best alpaca farms to visit?
 When you’re thinking about a cute, cuddly animal to visit with the kids, you’re most likely picturing puppies, kittens, or barnyard animals.
 But you probably haven’t considered a cute, cuddly, gentle-hearted alpaca.
 Yes, New Jersey is a hotbed for alpaca farms—there are over 10 alpaca farms around the Garden State.
 Your littles will love cozying up to the gentle creatures and learning how their wool is used to make lots of products yearly (all 100% safe and animal-friendly). (featured photo credit: istock/MayaCom)

-Why you need to visit an alpaca farm with your family:
+Why you need to visit an alpaca farm in New Jersey with your family

-Here are the best alpaca farms to visit in New Jersey:
+Here are the best alpaca farms in NJ

-Cozy up to the alpacas at Bluebird Farm Alpacas located in Peapack, New Jersey.
-Less than an hour from New York City, this farm is situated amongst rolling hills and acres of farmland.
-This farm encourages you to visit the farm, meet the herd, take pictures, and possibly adopt one of the gentle creatures.
-Open farm weekends run throughout December.
-Call to schedule tours and visits on additional days and times.
+Cozy up to the alpacas at Bluebird Farm Alpacas in Peapack amongst rolling hills and acres of farmland.
+This farm encourages you to visit, meet the herd, take pictures, and possibly adopt one of the gentle creatures.
+Currently, visits are by reservations only.

 44 Willow Ave., Peapack, NJ 07977